ANOTHER “NICE” DAY... WHICH IS NOT WHAT WE NEED.

 Your First Alert Weather Forecast:

 Normally, we’re happy to tell you all about “nice” weather days...
 However, because it’s been so dry the past several weeks, “nice weather” is not what we need.
 We really need some rain, but unfortunately, we’re going to have to wait longer.
-Skies will be sunny across northeast Wisconsin today.
-A breezy northeast wind will keep our high temperatures in the seasonable low to middle 70s.
+Skies are sunny across northeast Wisconsin today.
+A breezy northeast wind is keeping our high temperatures in the seasonable low to middle 70s.
 Some 60s are possible again along the Lake Michigan shoreline.

-Our dry soil, low relative humidity and that northeast breeze will lead to more HIGH to VERY HIGH fire danger this afternoon.
+Our dry soil, low relative humidity and that northeast breeze is leading to more HIGH to VERY HIGH fire danger this afternoon.
 Folks should continue delaying any outdoor burning.
 A Red Flag Warning has been issued for Menominee County, Michigan and east through the Upper Peninsula.

-You might also notice some haze into this afternoon.
+We’re also seeing some haze developing aloft.
 That’s because of more Canadian wildfire smoke blowing back into the area.
-Our air quality may become poor again late today, so folks with respiratory illnesses might need to spend more time inside.
+Our air quality may become decrease again through tonight, so folks with respiratory illnesses might need to spend more time inside.

 Believe it or not, a Frost Advisory has been issued tonight for folks in FAR NORTHERN Wisconsin.
 If you’re living near the Upper Michigan border and have cold-sensitive plants, you probably should protect them before heading to bed.